 • It often co-occurs with other conditions, for example ADHD or dyscalculia.

-• It’s not related intelligence.
+• It’s not related to intelligence.

 • Dyslexia can be classed as a disability under the Equality Act (2010).